thein-zaw-22/explore_galaxy/README.md

 - Reset View: reframe the current mode.

 ### CDN notes / offline behavior
-- The page attempts to load Three.js and OrbitControls from public CDNs (unpkg then jsDelivr).
-If OrbitControls fails, the app automatically switches to a built‑in `BasicOrbitControls` so interaction still works.
+- The page loads Three.js from unpkg.
+Controls are provided by a built‑in `BasicOrbitControls` (no external dependency).
-- If you’re fully offline, ensure `three.min.js` is locally available or pre‑cached; otherwise the page cannot initialize.
-To hard‑pin local assets, drop `three.min.js` and `OrbitControls.js` into the project and update `index.html` to reference them directly.
+- If you’re offline, place a local `three.min.js` in the project and update `index.html` to reference it instead of the CDN.

 ### File structure
 - `index.html`: UI, dependency loader, and mounting canvas